 The call is always the same: Allahu Akbar…God is great, witness there is only one God.
 Muhammad is his prophet.
 Come join the prayer.
 Come join the salvation.
 When this happens, practicing Muslims drop into a mosque, face Mecca, and pray to God….then after a short service praising God, workaday life resumes.

 Modern Turkish culture is complex.
 To sort it out properly, I'm joined by my Turkish friend Lale Surmen Aran, who co-authors my Istanbul guidebook.

 Rick: So what does the call to prayer mean to you?

 Lale: That's personal thing.
 Most of these people you see here are probably Muslims but Turkey is a secular country; it's in our constitution.
 But on the other hand we say that you never know who has got the money or the faith.
 The real virtue is not to show if off.

 Turks love to meet and mingle at Ortaköy — just under the massive bridge that connected Europe with Asia in 1973.
 The tempo of life in Turkey, like other Mediterranean lands, is slow enough to enjoy the moment and good friends.
 People love their tea…the sound of dice on the backgammon board…and sucking on the hookah, or nargile; generally a tobacco-free dried fruit smoke.

 This city, so layered with rich history, was officially named “Istanbul” only in 1923 with the foundation of the modern Turkish Republic.
 Before that it was called “Constantinople.”

 Over the centuries, this city has been the capital of two grand empires.
 The Byzantine Empire started in the fourth century and lasted until the 15th century — that's when the Ottomans took over, and ruled until the end of World War I. Today, even though Turkey is governed from Ankara, Istanbul remains the financial, cultural, and historic center of the country.

-As ancient Rome was falling, Emperor Constantine moved the capital from the west here to the less chaotic east in around 324 A.D.
+As ancient Rome was falling, Emperor Constantine moved the capital from the West here to the less chaotic East in around AD 324.
 It was named Constantinople in his honor.

 Then, in 476, Rome and the Western Empire fell to invading Barbarians.
 That left Constantinople the leading city of Western Civilization.